 The story is told be Ash, who moved to the small Vermont village of Isole with his mercurial and fascinating wife Pia.
-They are deeply in love and are finally living their dream of a a country home where they can grow their own food and get back to natural living.
-It’s all very hip and modern, though, he’s tele-commuting, still doing graphic design for the firm he founded and sold.
+They are deeply in love and are finally living their dream of a country home where they can grow their own food and get back to natural living.
+It’s all very hip and modern; he’s telecommuting, still doing graphic design for the firm he founded and sold.
 Pia is a talented artist, though unable to find commercial success as she keeps changing direction, her interests shifting constantly.

-Their idyll in the country is short-lived, though, as the government announces the coming of a series of storms and the likelihood of a superstorm unlike anything they had ever experienced.
-Warming oceans have increased precipitation and the violence of storms and if hurricanes from the south collide with blizzards from the north, the outcome could be cataclysmic.
+Their idyll in the country is short-lived as the government announces the coming of a series of storms and the likelihood of a superstorm, unlike anything they had ever experienced.
+Warming oceans have increased precipitation and if the violence of storms and hurricanes from the south collided with blizzards from the north, the outcome could be cataclysmic.

 Ash and Pia’s reactions to the storm diverge.
 Pia turns to the Preppers, their paranoia appealing to her while repelling Ash.
 He turns to traditional civic engagement, volunteerism, and, in Pia’s eyes, the authoritarians.
 They conflict, too, over the neighbor boy, an endearing child whose neglectful parents are too engrossed in themselves to pay attention to their needy son.
 Ash wants to foster young August and Pia wants to prep, tend her worms, and prep some more with no other responsibilities.
 Where they had once been so closely aligned, Pia and Ash are now in complete opposition.
 Can their relationship withstand the storm when the preparation for it is driving a wedge between them?
 Will it fracture or heal their marriage?